 BTW, I mention NingXia Red in this short video, more information about that here.

-Depending on where you’re needing support depends on how you can use them – and don’t worry, it’s not rocket science!
+Depending on where you’re needing support depends on how you can use essential oils – and don’t worry, it’s not rocket science!
 For example, if you’re needing support for healthy breathing, apply over your chest and throat, and inhale directly.
 If you’re needing digestive support, dilute with oil and rub on the stomach and intestinal area.
 For skin support, dilute with oil and apply on the desired areas.
 If you’re still confused on what to use and how, simply look in a reference guide for details!
+My favorite reference book is Quick Reference Guide for Using Essential Oils by Connie and Alan Higley.

 The FDA requires Young Living to label their essential oils as either dietary or as cosmetic.
 Young Living then had to choose the primary use of each individual oil, as they are SO versatile and one essential oil may have dozens of uses.